AlbertWhite/site-v2.0/src/data/blogs/guideline.md

 ### 2. IIFE: the better way to define directive, controller, and service

-Use IIFE (Immediately Invoked Funcion ExHighlightssion) while defining modules, creating controller, directive or service.
+Use IIFE (Immediately Invoked Function Expression) while defining modules, creating controller, directive or service.
 As we know, all the controller, service and directive will be injected into index.html, use IIFE to **avoid variable collisions** and ensure variables are not global.
 [Here](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#style-y010) is how Johnpapa describes it.

 ```js
 //IIFE